kyma-project/kyma/docs/kyma/docs/05-03-overrides.md

 - the `installer: overrides` label
 - a `component: {COMPONENT_NAME}` label if the override refers to a specific component

->**NOTE:** There is also an additional `kyma-project.io/installation: ""` label in all ConfigMaps and Secrets that allows you to easily filter the Installer resources.
+>**NOTE:** There is also an additional `kyma-project.io/installation: ""` label in all ConfigMaps and Secrets that allows you to easily filter the installation resources.

 The Installer constructs a single override by inspecting the ConfigMap or Secret entry key name.
 The key name should be a dot-separated sequence of strings corresponding to the structure of keys in the chart's `values.yaml` file or the entry in chart's template.

-The Installer merges all overrides recursively into a single `yaml` stream and passes it to Helm during the Kyma installation and upgrade operation.
+The Installer merges all overrides recursively into a single `yaml` stream and passes it to Helm during the Kyma installation and upgrade operations.

-## Common vs component overrides
+## Common vs. component overrides

-The Installer looks for available overrides each time a component installation or update operation is due.
+The Installer looks for available overrides each time a component installation or an update operation is due.
-Overrides for the component are composed from two sets: **common** overrides and **component-specific** overrides.
+Overrides for a component are composed of two sets: **common** overrides and **component-specific** overrides.

 Kyma uses common overrides for the installation of all components.
-ConfigMaps and Secrets marked with the `installer: overrides` label, contain the definition.
+ConfigMaps and Secrets marked with the `installer: overrides` label contain the definition.

 Kyma uses component-specific overrides only for the installation of specific components.
 ConfigMaps and Secrets marked with both `installer: overrides` and `component: {component-name}` labels contain the definition.
 Component-specific overrides have precedence over common ones in case of conflicting entries.